Spotify Hacks You're Not Using (But Should Be)

 Blow your mind with behind-the-lyrics details

 If you're stumbling over any of Kendrick Lamar's latest verses and want to read along as you're listening, Spotify's partnership with the annotation site Genius can be a big help.
-While listening on the mobile app, select tracks allow you to swipe down on the album artwork to reveal an annotated version of the lyrics, providing Pop-Up Video-style context for certain references and giving you a better general understanding of the song.
+While listening on the mobile app, select tracks allow you to swipe down on the album artwork to reveal an annotated version of the lyrics, providing Pop-Up Video-style context for certain lines and references and giving you a better general understanding of the song.

 Link Shazam to keep a playlist of all the songs you've ever looked up